chocksaway/console_app/README.md

 Ensure that git and gradle binaries are installed.

-It is important to install a recent version of gradle version.
+It is important to install a recent version of gradle.
 Ubuntu by default is quite old.
 The following will install a recent version on Ubuntu:

 ```